MRN-Code/hapi-relations/README.md

 server.plugins.relations.coins('Can TEST GET from EXAMPLE);
 ```
 # Configuration
-The `template` contains a listing of contexts, which will be added to relations.
+The `schema` expects a loaded schema file, which will be added to relations.
 A context defines an application in which the user's privileges will be evaulated.
 For instance, if the context is `inventory`, then the roles and actions listed within the context correspond to a user's ability to use or add to `inventory`.

 The context consists of roles, and which actions they are allowed to perform.
 Please see the `test/permission.json` for an example.